axhse/password-checker/README.md

 uvicorn main:app --reload --env-file devops/.env
 ```

+## Usage

+Client web page is located by relative path "/".
+Admin web page is located by relative path "/admin".

+API documentation web page is located by relative path "/docs".

 ## Implementation details

 The data from HaveIBeenPwned is stored with storage implemented in `storage` package (more info there).